 No. There is absolutely no sound evidence or peer-reviewed research showing that root canal treatments cause cancer.
 In fact, Endodontic treatment eliminates infection and a source of bacteria than can enter your systemic circulation contributing to an array of other health issues.

 Common colours include black, purple and grey.
-If this occurs, you can crown your tooth or undergo a simple process called internal bleaching to eliminate the persistent staining.
+If this occurs, you can crown your tooth or undergo a simple process called internal bleaching or tooth whitening to eliminate the persistent staining.

 Root canal re-treatment is an option where an initial root canal treatment has failed.
 Root canal re-treatment usually comes in 2 flavours: a simple re-do of the initial endodontic treatment or apicoectomy.